Last Updated on October 24, 2022 by Carne Diem

 If you do not have a salt block, you can also cook the shrimp on a grill, or simply sauté them in a skillet over medium heat.
 When grilling the shrimp, we like to baste a couple times during the cook because you will lose some sauce into the fire.

-Serving the shrimp
+Serving the Caribbean Shrimp

 Caribbean Fire Shrimp